lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 - **Tradeoff between different objectives.**
   The optimizer always has to tradeoff between different objectives.
   E.g. it may happen that all samples with high WEIGHTS are close together.
 If you also specified the objective DIVERSITY, then only a few of these high-weight samples may be chosen.
-Instead, also other sample that are visually more diverse, but have lower weights, are chosen.
+Instead, also other samples that are visually more diverse, but have lower weights, are chosen.

 - **Restrictions in the input dataset.**
   This applies especially for BALANCE: E.g. if there are only 10 images of ambulances in the input dataset and a total